How to Dispute Credit Report Information

 3 Ways to Dispute Information on Your Credit Report

 • By phone: You can also call the credit bureau to dispute information.
-If you call Experian, a dispute specialist will help walk you through the process and explain which documents you need to submit based on your dispute.
+If you call Experian, a dispute specialist will walk you through the process and explain which documents you need to submit based on your dispute.

 How to Dispute Credit Report Items